It’s possible to build your house with oak – find out how you can do it, the different configurations, cost, benefits and drawbacks.

 The traditional method of jointing green oak frames is by mortise and tenon joints.
 Oak pegs are driven into holes through the joints and the ends of the pegs are sawn off to give a neat finish after the wood has dried in the building and the pegs have been re-tightened.

-To get started, find a designer with detailed knowledge of oak-framed structures, or alternatively, many of the oak-building companies will work with your designer.
+To get started, find a designer with detailed knowledge of these structures, or alternatively, many of the oak building companies will work with your designer.
 Then get a preliminary design prepared to check estimated costs.

 If you intend to leave parts of the frame exposed externally, before you submit a planning application, consult the planners to find out what they are likely to think of it.

 Building control will require structural calculations to prove that the structure complies with the relevant standards.
 If the oak frame building company do not provide these, you will need to engage a structural engineer, which is the smart thing to do at the design stage of any building project.

 Find out all you can about the type of timber which is going to be used.

 - What is the age and moisture content?

 - Has it been properly strength graded?

 - How do you want it to look (i.e. traditional or modern) and where will it be exposed?